How to Visit the Jewish Quarter NYC

 If you're going on your own, my advice is to take advantage of your visit to the most touristy part of Williamsburg and then discover the Jewish Quarter.
 Get off at the Bedford Ave stop (L line) and walk to the Jewish Quarter - it will take you less than 30 minutes and you'll be amazed by the contrast between the blocks!

 If you take the underground directly here, you can get off at Marcy Avenue (J, M, Z lines), Broadway (G line) or Hewes Street (J and M lines).
-Check out the New York City underground guide here to get the most out of New York's underground life.
+Check out the New York underground guide here to get the most out of New York's underground life.

 What will I find in the Jewish Quarter?